cdig/svga/README.md

 # Getting Started
-Please download the [SVG Activity Starter](https://github.com/cdig/svg-activity-starter) to get going on making an SVG.
+Please download the [SVG Activity Starter](https://github.com/cdig/svg-activity-starter) to get started making an SVG Activity.

 ##Adding in HTML
 An SVG Activity needs to contain an SVG file to animate and interact with.
-As well as containing an SVG, you need to use specific mark up to specify an SVG Activity, with th and a unique ID. .
+As well as containing an SVG, you need to use specific mark up to specify an SVG Activity, with an activity name and a unique ID.
 Shown below is what it would look like if we wanted to have an `svg-activity` **big-hose** with an id of "big-hose1".
 We give an id in case we want to have multiple copies of an SVG on a page.

 ```html
 <svg-activity name="big-hose" id="big-hose1">